A table of square numbers

 for (int col = 1; col <= row; col++) { // Printing columns depending on current row value.

-2. Having a table tail now rather than a head we also have to defer our former solution's second block to the end thereby reversing the order of print statements.
+2. Having a table tail now rather than a head we have to defer our former solution's second block to the end thereby reversing the order of print statements.
 The following code also includes some minor newline character fiddling:

 // Block 1: Configuration parameter